SantoriniDave.com

 Where to Stay

-Greece is the best place on earth for island hopping, but a great trip requires smart planning.
-The key is to minimize your travel time so you can maximize your beach time.
-Forget trying to see everything at once; focus on a single island group for a more relaxed and rewarding journey.
+Greece is the single best destination on earth for island hopping.
+However, the geography of the islands and the structure of the ferry network require smart planning.
+If you try to see everything, you will fail.
+The key to a successful trip is minimizing travel time to maximize beach time.
+Focus your itinerary on a single island group for a relaxed and rewarding journey.

 My wife and I boarding a Greek ferry as we island hop around the Cyclades.